Expenses paid for Imran Khan's household "are not on the books" - ExBulletin

 Unperturbed, Ahmed replied that anyone could exercise their right to sue for libel, according to the report.

-Stopping as the call to prayer began during his speech to the media, Ahmed remarked that “the Azaan is a testimony that an honest man speaks.”
+Stopping as the call to prayer began during his media speech, Ahmed remarked that “the Azaan is a testimony that an honest man speaks.”

 Sources